ton-blockchain/stablecoin-contract/README.md

 `npx blueprint run --custom https://testnet.toncenter.com/api/v2/ --custom-version v2 --custom-type testnet --custom-key <API_KEY> `

 API_KEY can be obtained on https://toncenter.com or https://testnet.toncenter.com

+## Notes

+- The jetton-wallet contract does not include functionality that allows the owner to withdraw Toncoin funds from jetton-wallet Toncoin balance.
+   The jetton-wallet contract is hidden "under the hood" and users do not know about it, because wallet applications and services simply show the balance of jettons.
+   So we would not like to complicate the contract code with this additional non-purposeful logic.

+- The contract prices gas based on the *current* blockchain configuration.
+   It is worth keeping in mind the situation when the configuration has changed at the moment when the message goes from one jetton-wallet to another.
+   Reducing fees in a blockchain configuration does not require additional actions.
+   However, increasing fees in a blockchain configuration requires preliminary preparation - e.g. wallets and services must start sending Toncoins for gas in advance based on future parameters.